 After the rainy weather passed, we cruised 30 miles across the Bay to the quaint small town of St. Michaels on the Eastern Shore.
-Our reservations were at the Harbor Inn and Marina, a local hotel on the waterfront just across from St. Michael’s downtown.
+Our slip reservation was at the Harbor Inn and Marina, a local marina hotel on the waterfront, just across from St. Michael’s downtown.

-After we docked at the Harbour Inn, we borrowed the Inn’s loaner bikes for a short ride into downtown for a late lunch/main meal.
+After we docked at the Harbour Inn, we took the Inn’s loaner bikes for a short ride into town for a late lunch/main meal.
 We chose outdoor seating with table-side fireplaces at Awful Arthur’s.
 The seafood was outstanding!

 I then devoted a couple of hours to exploring the 18 acre Chesapeake Bay Maritime Museum while Rhonda and Eve checked out the downtown and returned to the boat.

 In the evenings onboard, we challenged each other at Scrabble and taught Eve the game Quixx.

 The next day we recrossed the Bay westward to Annapolis, where we docked two nights at the downtown Annapolis Yacht Basin.

 Great Loop friends Mike and Deb from M.S.
 Carousel are cruising the Chesapeake Bay all summer.
 We had planned to meet them in Annapolis, and as it turned out we were docked stern-to-stern at AYB.